Kumari (2022 film): Plot

 Devastated, Kumari crosses the river and visits Muthamma's community that pray to Chathan and Muthamma takes her to Chathan, who promises to protect Kumari's child.
 She is given a small thing to be buried in her house and a few incantations to be read.
 Velyachan begins to train Dhruvan for engaging in the next sacrifice while Parijatham instigates Achyuthan to visit Chathan and seek power but he gets killed by Chathan.
-Later, Velyachan also dies of a snake bite and Dhruvan takes his position as the next lord.
+At the same time, Velyachan also dies due to a snake bite and Dhruvan takes his position as the next lord.
 Chathan's curse begins to haunt the village for the second time, repeating the history.
 After a fire erupts in their house, Dhruvan gets convinced that someone is conspiring against him and has taken Chathan's side and goes into the forest along with his henchmen.
-He kills Chathan's worshippers but is forced by his henchmen to return when Chathan's arrival is signalled by the nature.
-Before dying, Muthamma reveals that Kumari is the one conspiring against him to protect her child.
+He beats up Chathan's worshippers but is forced by his henchmen to return when Chathan's arrival is signalled by the nature.
+Angered by his violence and concerned for her people, Muthamma reveals that Kumari is the one conspiring against him to protect her child.
 Dhruvan confronts Kumari and justifies that it would be his responsibility to kill his child for the village and confines her to a room.
 Kumari's brother Jayan visits her to take her away and assaults Dhruvan in the fields for mistreating Kumari but Dhruvan murders him leaving Kumari distraught.
 With no other option, Kumari meets Thuppan, who blames himself for all the miseries that he has caused and asks her to pray to the goddess, previously worshipped by Nangakutty, whom he had ignored for approaching Gari Devan.
-She finds the idol of the goddess along with a dagger that she had seen previously before in her nightmares.
+She finds the idol of the goddess along with a dagger that she had seen previously in her nightmares.

-Kumari eventually gives birth to a healthy boy and tries to escape with the baby but Dhruvan ambushes her and takes the child for sacrifice.
+Kumari eventually gives birth to a healthy boy and tries to escape with her baby but Dhruvan ambushes her and takes the child for sacrifice.
 He calls Gari Devan to accept the sacrifice but Kumari comes back and fights Dhruvan and Gari Devan with the dagger from the goddess idol.
-Chathan also arrives and fights against Gari Devan to uphold his promise to Kumari and finishing the fight the he had started long ago.
-Chathan kills Gary Devan while Kumari reluctantly kills Dhruvan and saves her baby.
+On the other side, in the forest, Muthamma and her people invoke Chathan with their loud prayers.
+In response to all this, Chathan arrives and fights against Gari Devan to uphold his promise to Kumari and finish the fight that he had started long ago.
+Chathan cuts off Gari Devan's tongue while Kumari reluctantly kills Dhruvan and saves her baby.
+One is still unsure whether Gari Devan is alive (being a demi-god) or dead.

-A few years later, Kumari is now looking over the village as the landlady and it is revealed that it is her son who had been listening to the story in the starting from Dhruvan's mother Savitri.
-Kumari's son finds Chokkan standing in the forest and tries to go to him.
+A few years later, Kumari is now looking over the village as the landlady.
+Unlike the men in her family, she is more humane and understanding.
+Kumari's son finds Chokkan standing in the forest and tries to go to him, indicating that he will be Chathan's next friend.